-York EMC Services (YES) operates as part of the IECEE CB Scheme as a CB Test Laboratory (CBTL) for safety testing of electrical and electronic components, equipment and products.
+Eurofins York (formerly York EMC Services) operates as part of the IECEE CB Scheme as a CB Test Laboratory (CBTL) for safety testing of electrical and electronic components, equipment and products.

 Under the IECEE CB scheme you can use your CB report to gain MET Labs Certification and apply the MET mark to your product(s) for access to North America and Canada.

 This can either be carried out in conjunction with testing for other global regions or in isolation.
 We recommend however, that you electrical safety test your product(s) for all the global regions you will supply into at the same time to eliminate duplication of effort and reduce overall costs.

 The MET Mark indicates that the product has met the minimum requirements of the applicable safety standards, and validates the product’s continued compliance to these standards as evidenced by periodic factory follow up inspections.

 MET Labs was the first Nationally Recognised Test Laboratory (NRTL) in the United States for testing and certifying products to the UL safety standards.
 The MET Mark is acceptable under Federal law for products used in the workplace throughout the United States.
 In addition, the MET Mark has also been approved by states, cities, counties and other jurisdictions nationwide that maintain their own standards for product certifications.

 MET Labs is accredited by the Standards Council of Canada for approval throughout Canada.

 In the United States, in order to maintain a Safety Mark there is a requirement for an ongoing programme of factory audits to be included in the certification process.

 As part of the MET Labs certification process we can perform factory audits at your premises.

 What does a MET Lab Factory Audit involve?